 In this article, you’ll find a detailed step-by-step guide to raising the pH in your hot tub.
 You’ll also find helpful answers to the most commonly asked questions regarding hot tub pH and alkalinity levels.

-How do you raise the pH in a hot tub?
+How do you increase the pH in a spa pool?

 Read on for a step-by-step guide on raising the pH in your hot tub.